-Techniques proposed for calculating the prestress loss or time dependent camber which can be easily performed by hand include the procedure in the AASHTO Specifications [22,48], the PCI Design Handbook procedure [23], PCI's "Recommendations for Estimating Prestress Losses" [6], and Tadros, Ghali, and Dilgers' recommendations [24].
+Techniques proposed for calculating the prestress loss or time dependent camber which can be easily performed by hand include the procedure in the AASHTO Specifications [22], the PCI Design Handbook procedure [23], PCI's "Recommendations for Estimating Prestress Losses" [6], and Tadros, Ghali, and Dilgers' recommendations [24].
 The AASHTO and PCI Design Handbook procedures are used to calculate the loss for the beams in this study.
 The PCI Design Handbook multipliers are used to predict the camber.
 These procedures will be discussed in Chapter 5.

-Computer programs and techniques best suited for use on a computer have been developed by Suttikan [25], Sinno and Furr [26,27], Branson and Kripanarayanan [28], Hernandez and Gamble [29], Rao and Dilger [9], and Huang [49].
-The earlier work of Gamble has been reflected in the current AASHTO procedures [22,48].
-The extensive work at Lehigh University is generally too complex for non-computerized application [49].
+Computer programs and techniques best suited for use on a computer have been developed by Suttikan [25], Sinno and Furr [26,27], Branson and Kripanarayanan [28], Hernandez and Gamble [29], and Rao and Dilger [9].
 The technique proposed by Suttikan and modifications to the techniques proposed by Sinno and Furr, and Branson and Kripanarayanan were used to predict the response for the beams in this study.
 These techniques will be discussed in Chapter 5.